How Much Do Agencies Charge for Social Media Management in 2022?

 No social media platform’s analytics can give you the big picture.
 That’s where building white labeled social media dashboards come in.
 It’s essential your agency gathers all its clients’ key social media metrics to show that they’re delivering on their promises.
 And on time.

-Easily drag and drop items from your social media dashboard then schedule your social media reports to go out daily, weekly, or monthly, and sit back as it does the work for you.
+Use automated reporting software to easily drag and drop items from your social media dashboard, then schedule your social media reports to go out daily, weekly, or monthly and sit back as it does the work for you.
 Add annotations and text where you want to highlight key results on your clients’ and personalize their reports, and let AgencyAnalytics take care of the rest.

 social media report template